At CEPA, we care about people, and the environment, and feel responsible to do our part to protect the planet for future generations.

-Your donation will be used in two ways to:
+The offsetting will be used in two ways:

-- Help fund the reforestation and ecological projects in the Osa Conservation Area of Costa Rica that address climate change and support the local community.
+- To help fund the reforestation and ecological projects in the Osa Conservation Area of Costa Rica that address climate change and support the local community.

-- Purchase CERs green bonds from UN recognized carbon reduction projects
+- To purchase CERs green bonds from UN-recognized carbon reduction projects

-You will receive an official certificate from us stating the exact amount of CO2 which has been offset and the number of trees which will be planted.
+An official certificate stating the exact amount of CO2 which has been offset and the number of trees which will be planted is available upon request.

 What are CERs?